 Amy Mazur, M.Ed., and WIN Project Coordinator is a Career Development Specialist and Counselor Educator who has been working in the field for over 20 years, and who is committed to recognizing how contexts and systems in which clients locate themselves are critical to understanding how an individual develops beliefs and generates options.
 Her expertise includes educating, training and mentoring professionals in career and workforce development on using counseling skills to foster growth and change.

 Prior to her work in private practice and as Lead Career Counselor at JVS Boston, Amy created and coordinated the Career Counselors’ Consortium Northeast Professional Development Seminars Series.
-As adjunct faculty at Lesley University’s Graduate School of Arts and Social Sciences, Amy taught Vocational Development & Career Counseling.
 Currently, she trains and mentors career professionals locally, regionally, and nationally, and her recent work focuses on the effects of self-blame on long-term unemployed workers.